 eBooks are available via the Library website and are available off-campus.
 Unfortunately not all books are available in an e-book format: publishers set any restrictions on whether an e-book is are available and whether it can only be viewed online or downloaded for use over a number of days.

-We subscribe to two ebook providers whose databases you can search directly.
-Searching either of the ebook databases allows you to search for content using the full-text of all ebooks, and not just the title:
+The Library subscribes to a number of ebook providers.
+You can search the ebook databases directly or you can use the main search box on the library homepage.
+Searching ebook databases allows you to search for content using the full-text of all ebooks, and not just the title:

 Each subject has a librarian who offers support and assistance to students and staff: